-The Africa Policy Implementation Impact Lab will require funding for equipment, staff, research, training, and capacity building.
+The Africa implementation Policy Impact Lab will require funding for equipment, staff, research, training, and capacity building.
 Besides, salaries of administrative staff and scholarships for Postgraduate students and Post-Doctoral Fellows will also be integrated into the Lab.
-The fund also covers partner universities in Africa.
-This fund will be sourced from partners.
-Carleton University has provided an office space as an in-kind contribution.
+The fund also